isomerpages/moe-ngeeannsec/_links-for-parents/Sec 1 Posting for 2024/Sec 1 Registration Exercise (2024 Intake).md

 **After submitting your response, please return to this page to access more information below, under ‘Important Information for Sec 1 Students (2024 Intake)’.**

-Do spend some time reading the information on this site, to know the important details and the actions required of all incoming Secondary 1 students and their parents/guardians.
+Do spend some time reading the information on this site to know the important details and the actions required of all incoming Secondary 1 students and their parents/guardians.

 If you need further clarification after reading the information, please call the school’s General Office at 67844583.

 Thank you.

-### Important Information for Sec 1 Students (2023 Intake)
+### Important Information for Sec 1 Students (2024 Intake)

 * [PG Notification &amp; Sec 1 Registration Briefing](/links-for-parents/sec-1-posting-for-2024/pg-notifications-n-sec-1-registration-briefing)
 * [Administrative Matters](/links-for-parents/sec-1-posting-for-2024/administrative-matters)